Exact completion and constructive theories of sets: Exact and categories

-The embedding of \cattypet into \catstdt corresponds in categorical terms to a construction called \emph{exact completion}, that embeds every category with weak finite limits into an exact category.
-This construction is due to Carboni and Vitale~\cite{CaVi1998} and we will describe it in the case of a \qcart category \catct.
+As shown by Carboni and Vitale~\cite{CaVi1998}, any category with weak finite limits \catct can be regarded as a projective cover of an exact category, known as the exact completion of \catct.
+This construction consists in freely adding quotients of pseudo-equivalence relations and we now describe it in the case of a \qcart category \catct.